 - I decided to try this method from Serious Eats where they dry the canned beans a bit; this helps to keep the burgers from becoming mushy.
-Spread out the canned beans onto a lined baking sheet and bake for about 15 minutes.
+Spread out the canned beans onto a lined baking sheet and bake for about 15 minutes at 360 degrees.

 - While the beans are drying, you sauté onion and garlic and add the salt, pepper, and spices.
 This is what gives you great flavor in the burger.